François Adriaan van der Kemp: Van der Kemp as immigrant

 Constantia had a fantastic location and a fine nature, and there was sufficient game for hunting and fish in the lake.
 Also Marc Isambard Brunel lived in the neighborhood.
 However, the bears and Native Americans were never far away, and his friend Adam Gerard Mappa lived at a day's travel away.
 Van der Kemp moved his family to Barneveld, now called Trenton.
 His house in Constantia was converted into a school.
 The Holland Land Company, that had taken into its service Gerrit Boon from Rotterdam, had meanwhile set up a proper village, planted ahorns and had a sugar mill built.

 On the national scene, Van der Kemp's opinions influenced many of the great leaders of America.
 John Adams credited him with a "vast view of civilization" and respected his advice.
 His warm friendship with John and Abigail Adams endured till their deaths, and John Quincy Adams continued the relationship.

 He persuaded Thomas Jefferson to anonymously publish his religious work a "Syllabus of an estimate of the doctrines of Jesus compared with those of others".
 He was elected a member of the American Philosophical Society in 1805 and a Fellow of the American Academy of Arts and Sciences in 1807.
 Van der Kemp and Mappa wrote in an early stage (1807?) about digging a canal between Albany and Buffalo, the work on the Erie Canal started in 1817.
 The state received 100000 acre from Holland Land Company.

 The governor of the state of New York, Dewitt Clinton, named him the most scholarly man in the U.S.A.
 In 1820 he received an honorary degree from Harvard University, and was elected a member of the American Antiquarian Society in 1822.
 Van der Kemp started to translate the 17th century records in English, but his translation in the New York State Library went up in smoke in 1911.
-Van der Kemp began to write his autobiography, but died of cholera on September 7, 1829 at the age 77 and is buried in the Olden Barneveldt cemetery Trenton, N.Y.
+Van der Kemp began to write his autobiography, but died of cholera on September 7, 1829 at the age 77.
 Harvard University in Cambridge, Massachusetts received his library.